Yarn weight conversion chart and beginner's guide

 If you don’t have the same tension as the pattern, you will not be able to reach the stated pattern dimensions by following the printed instructions.

-First you must knit your new swatch in the yarn or to the tension you want to work with.
-This will be the fabric your project is made from, and must be large enough to accurately measure your new tension from.
+First, you must knit your new swatch in the yarn or to the tension you want to work with.
+This will be the fabric your project is made from and must be large enough to accurately measure your new tension from.

 Here's the pattern schematic for our knit crop top pattern.
 Checking the width at different parts of the design lets you check measurements are what you expected them to be even after you have converted your yarn weight.

-Check the width of your garment at particular points to confirm that it matches what you would expect to see with the pattern schematics It's really helpful to see instructions like “continue until work measures x cm” in your original pattern.
-As that’s a fixed measurement, we can use that as guide for our new yarn weight, too.
+Check the width of your garment at particular points to confirm that it matches what you would expect to see with the pattern schematics.
+It's really helpful to see instructions like “continue until work measures x cm” in your original pattern.
+As that’s a fixed measurement, we can use that as a guide for our new yarn weight, too.

 You're now a yarn weight expert